-The Espoo (EIA) Convention and the subsequent protocol on Strategic Environmental Assessment (SEA) to the Espoo convention provides a framework for facilitating formal transboundary consultation between affected states with focus on environmental impacts only.
-But full-scale consultation should deal with a broader range of MSP issues, in particular socio-economic issues.
-As a result of voluntary compliance of the responsible authorities in the BSR consultations will be extended towards; encompassing not only potential conflicts but also synergies, in particular socio-economic opportunities..., Whereas whereas co-operation will cover general planning approaches to planning, such as the overall aims and objectives of maritime spatial plans.
+117 The Espoo (EIA) Convention and the subsequent protocol on Strategic Environmental Assessment (SEA) to the Espoo convention provides a framework for facilitating formal transboundary 118 consultation between affected states with focus on environmental impacts only.
+But full-scale 119 120 consultation should deal with a broader range of MSP issues, in particular socio-economic issues.
+As 121 a result of voluntary compliance of the responsible authorities in the BSR consultations will be 122 extended towards encompassing not only potential conflicts but also synergies, in particular socio-123 economic opportunities, whereas co-operation will cover general planning approaches , such as 124 overall aims and objectives of maritime spatial plans.

-Therefore MSP needs a broader scope, and of consultations and co-operation starting in better time and their earlier start then than it is required by the Espoo (EIA) Convention.
+Therefore MSP needs a broader scope, and consultations and co-operation starting in better time than is required by the Espoo (EIA) Convention.
 At least the wider scope (covering socio-economic concerns) consultations will start at least together with the Espoo consultations.
 This will be achieved through voluntary compliance of the responsible authorities in the BSR, as a result of adoption of these recommendations.
 This is in line with the spirit of of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL - Article1.

-3.2 Establishing a formal process of transboundary information exchange and consultation early in the MSP process
+1313.2Establishing a formal process of transboundary information exchange and132consultation early in the MSP process

-Timing of formal transboundary consultations remains a critical issue.
-In order to give neighbouring countries a chance to understand the essence of the envisaged plan, and a real chance to contribute not only to the planning provisions/solutions but also to the planning process, it is necessary to start consultations before the maritime spatial plan is fully drafted.
+133 Timing of formal transboundary consultations remains a critical issue.
+In order to give 134 neighbouring countries a chance to understand the essence of the envisaged plan, and a real 135 chance to contribute not only to the planning provisions/solutions but also to the planning process, 136 it is necessary to start consultations before the maritime spatial plan is fully drafted.

-The following steps are proposed:
+138 The following steps are proposed:

 - a) All Baltic Sea States will start consulting neighbouring countries at the early stage of preparation of a maritime spatial plan as a part of the routine MSP process.
-If the impact of the plan is of pan-Baltic nature, all BSR countries and the relevant pan-Baltic organisations will be informed and the relevant pan-Baltic organizations.
-This applies to all national, but also to sub-national maritime spatial plans if these are expected to have cross-border impacts. - b) The competent authorities swill inform their neighbouring counterparts of their intention to begin start an MSP process.
-This will be done in a-the form of a formal letter/e-mail in English (or national language of the addressees).
-The information will be send sent to the countries affected, and as well as to the relevant pan-Baltic organisations if such a plan can is likely to have pan-Baltic impact. - c) The competent authorities clearly state the intention and the nature of the maritime spatial plan, so other countries can understand the possible influence of the plan and the consequences impacts of the plan. - d) The competent authorities then ask for relevant documents and any other information- if available (or public sources of such information) from the neighbouring countries which could have an impact on the development of the envisaged plan such as environmental data and information on human uses of the sea, in particular with cross-border elements (e.g. issues suggested under Article 8 of DIRECTIVE 2014/89/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL).
+If the impact of the plan is of pan-Baltic nature, all BSR countries and the relevant pan-Baltic organisations will be informed.
+This applies to all national, but also to sub-national maritime spatial plans if these are expected to have cross-border impacts. - b) The competent authorities will inform their neighbouring counterparts of their intention to start an MSP process.
+This will be done in the form of a formal letter/e-mail in English (or national language of the addressees).
+The information will be sent to the countries affected, as well as to the relevant pan-Baltic organisations if such a plan is likely to have pan-Baltic impact. - c) The competent authorities clearly state the intention and the nature of the maritime spatial plan, so other countries can understand the possible influence and the impacts of the plan. - 151d) The competent authorities then ask for relevant documents and any other information, if152available (or public sources of such information) from the neighbouring countries, which153could have an impact on the development of the envisaged plan, such as environmental154data and information on human uses of the sea, in particular with cross-border155elements (e.g. issues suggested under Article 8 of DIRECTIVE 2014/89/EU OF THE156EUROPEAN PARLIAMENT AND OF THE COUNCIL). - e) The competent authorities also inform the neighbouring countries, once the stakeholder process begins in order to give the neighbouring country the option of installing a parallel

-e) The -competent authorities- also inform the neighbouring countries, once the -stakeholder process -begins in order to -give -the -neighbouring -country -the -option -of installing -a parallel -domestic stakeholder -process (or public participation) on issues -of -cross-border significance.- It is suggested that the information have is being.given.in the form of a letter/e-mail in English (or national language of the addressees) describing the location of the plan, its main objectives and possible cross-border impacts.
+- 159domestic stakeholder process (or public participation) on issues of cross-border significance.160It is suggested that the information is being given in the form of a letter/e-mail in English (or161national language of the addressees) describing the location of the plan, its main objectives162and possible cross-border impacts. - 163